 GSSA/CISSA Reports are produced annually and the results of each assessment are reported to the respective Boards.
 The Boards actively participate in the GSSA/CISSA process by steering how the assessment is performed and challenging its results.
-This assessment is also taken into account when formulating strategic decisions for the Group.
-The results of solvency self-assessments are included in the quarterly reporting to the Risk Oversight Committee.
+This assessment is also considered when formulating strategic decisions for the Group.
+The results of solvency self- assessments are included in the annual economic capital model reporting to the Risk Oversight Committee.
 They are also incorporated into the GSSA/CISSA reports produced by the CRO, which are then reviewed by the Risk Oversight Committee and the Board for approval.